How to identify and break the trauma bonds with a narcissist.

-You’re not alone lots of people stay in an abusive relationship, way longer than they ever should have, even when they know they want to leave.
+You’re not alone lots of people stay in an abusive relationship for various reasons, way longer than they ever should have, even when they know they want to leave.
 Lots of people also go back because of this trauma bond.
 It’s another manipulative tactic the narcissist will use.
 They know that even though you’ve left, or they left.
 That you’re trauma bonded and that’s why they will try to hoover.

 The longer the relationship goes on, the harder it is to break free, as your boundaries will have been ripped apart by the narcissist to the point where you no longer have any.
 As they’ve controlled you for so long, you’ll not know who you are without them.

-Trauma bonds are caused by the idealisation stages of the relationship with the narcissist, and your empathetic loyalty to those you care about.
+Trauma bonds are caused by the idealisation stages of the relationship with the narcissist, and the future faking and your empathetic loyalty to those you care about.
 The manipulation you receive from, the love bombing, then abuse.
 It keeps you off balance and hoping for that nice narcissist to come back.

-In the idolisation stage, and the love bombing stages you get the dopamine hormone, that is so intense, and you simply become hooked on the dopamine release.
+In the idealisation stage, and the love-bombing stages you get the dopamine hormone, that is so intense, and you simply become hooked on the dopamine release.

 With this pattern of hormonal release, it becomes extremely addictive, within the body and the mind.

 After the trauma bond has been created, it’s hard to stay away from the narcissist as you lose the intensity of these hormones.
 You may find you mistake yourself for being in love with the narcissist when you are not.
 It’s worse it’s a chemical and emotional bonding to the narcissist.
 You become dependent on them as a direct result of the abuse and inconsistency.